-In assessing impairment, management estimates the recoverable amount of each asset or cashgenerating units based on expected future cash flows and uses an interest rate to discount them.
+In assessing impairment, management estimates the recoverable amount of each asset on expected future cash flows and uses an interest rate to discount them.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.